manikumarreddyalla/Mini_Project_Management_Portal/README.md

 ## ??
 License

-This project is created for educational purposes as part of the 4th-year CSE curriculum at Vel Tech University.
+This project is created for educational purposes as part of the 4th-year CSE curriculum at Vel Tech University By Me.

 ---

 ## ??
 Acknowledgments

 - **Vel Tech University** - For the opportunity to work on this project
-- **Express.js Documentation** - Framework reference
-- **React Documentation** - Component patterns
-- **MySQL Documentation** - Database design

----

-**Project Status:** ?
-Complete and Ready for Submission

-Last Updated: June 20, 2024